El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 ✅ Street Food

-On Sundays, they announce to sell what is the equivalent of homemade stewed pork, on the street.
-So from 7 am, you will see a lady with a huge Saucepan selling this local delicacy.
+On Sundays, they announce that they will sell the equivalent of homemade stewed pork on the street.
+So, from 7 a.m., you will see a lady with a huge Saucepan selling this local delicacy.

 I am vegan so I don’t eat this kind of food.
 But if you are into meat, it might be a good way to get into local food.